madhusudhan-2486/Automation_POC-WebdriverIO-/README.md

 Run the Project
 Open the project in Microsoft Visual Studio (File -> Open Folder -> select{Automation_POC}) Open the New Terminal -> New Terminal run the command npm test

-After Execution Generate the allure report by executing the following command allure generate ./allure-results && allure open
+After Execution Generate the allure report by executing the following command npm run report